 Today’s session will be dominated by the Australian Dollar, as the Reserve Bank of Australia’s policy decision is expected to be released on Tuesday.
 As per market analysts, the RBA is expected to maintain rates constant at its final year meeting.
 On the other hand, markets expect a rate hike next summer, far sooner than the central bank’s prediction of 2024.
 Any indication that RBA Governor Lowe is becoming hawkish might increase the AUD/USD.
 Meanwhile, the currency pair has been falling for five weeks and is now at its annual low.
 Forex Brokers in Australia are keeping an eye over the market, helping traders to trade actively.

 The New Zealand Dollar has also been underperforming against the US Dollar, owing to a drop in commodity prices.
 Today, the ANZ Bank of New Zealand will announce its monthly commodities prices index for November.
 ANZ will also publish employment adverts for November in Australia.
 The Philippines is expected to release its October month’s retail sales figures in other news.
+Learn more about the U.S. forex brokers & NZ forex brokers and find out the prices & features.

 Forecast for AUD/USD Currency